materiaraiding/materiaraiding-old/_ultimate/fru.md

 For example: if the lights went to N/S and rotated counter clockwise, the safespot would be NE/SW.

-Each Light Party will then go to their corresponding light as they cast from Gaia (using the same positions as Utopian Sky from phase 1).
+Each Light Party will then spread for a **Spirit Taker** AOE on a random player, and then each Party will go to their corresponding light as they cast from Gaia (using the same positions as Utopian Sky from phase 1).

 Once the safespot is identified, each party will move into it and spread out using the aforementioned "square" spread.